| Department

 record of the comments made during national and area consultations will be

 made available to tribes.
+D. Joint

 Federal/Tribal Work Groups or Task Forces.
 It may become necessary for HUD,